Patient Participation Group

-The Patient Participation Group meet every six weeks.
-(All meetings have been suspended until further notice due to covid 19).
+The Patient Participation Group meet approximately every six weeks.

 Having a PPG creates a connection between the practice and its patients; allowing open, constructive discussion and analysis of service provision and offering an alternative perspective on many of the topics relevant to general practice.